KetchupOnMyKetchup/LearnCSharpBase/README.md

 ![image](https://user-images.githubusercontent.com/7976517/131232428-e86066e2-7432-42b2-9f0e-cef408199a85.png)

+# If you have a mentor.. additional advice:
+- If mentors can setup a GitHub or Azure DevOps project and work with you on a sprint basis, help you break down work into Epics/Features/User Stories/Tasks and teach you how to work in an Agile/Scrum environment this will help you adjust to working and estimating work.
+Also then you will understand what it's like to be in a sprint in a very hands-on manner.
+- If mentors can have you fork this repo, then create a branch, do your work, do a pull request, describe what you did, then they review and leave comments on your pull request, you will learn how developers push and work on code everyday!
+Also it will really help you with your Git skills and confidence!
+- The above two will help you with both interviews and working in your actual job and help ease your transition into dev work!

 # Additional Content to learn
 These resources are unrelated to Project and can be done at anytime before/after/during project content but are very useful to becoming a software engineer and will help you get started at work quicker.